 - Examine the lesion in bright light, preferably daylight if available.

-- Use drawings or photography to note the site(s), size and pigmentation of the lesion.
+- Use drawings or photography to note the site(s), size or shape and pigmentation of the lesion.

 - Establish that the lesion has the typical pattern of pigmentation and is raised from the level of the skin.